janith99hansidu/Dengue-Mosquito-Detection-Using-Matlab/README.md

 ## Conclusion
 This project showcases the effectiveness of digital signal processing in identifying dengue mosquitoes.
 The high accuracy rates achieved indicate that this method can be a valuable tool in the fight against dengue fever in Sri Lanka.

-## Future Work
-- **Real-time Detection:** Implementing real-time detection capabilities for field use.
-- **Improved Accuracy:** Enhancing the detection algorithm to further improve accuracy rates.
-- **Broader Applications:** Exploring the application of this technique to other mosquito-borne diseases.

 ---

 **Project by:** Y.A.D.J.H.Yapa